EWaterman/EWaterman.github.io/_posts/Ch2/0002-08-01-breaking-scenes-down.md

 <hr><br>
 The first thing I do when breaking down a scene is to take my notes and split them up into atoms.

-[Mastering Comics](https://www.amazon.ca/Mastering-Comics-Drawing-Pictures-Continued/dp/1596436174/ref=pd_sim_14_1?_encoding=UTF8&psc=1&refRID=717HW3NH9NTRCSMXJVJ2) by Jessica Abel and Matt Madden has an excellent section on this that I encourage you to check out.

 > So… what’s an atom?

+[Mastering Comics](https://www.amazon.ca/Mastering-Comics-Drawing-Pictures-Continued/dp/1596436174/ref=pd_sim_14_1?_encoding=UTF8&psc=1&refRID=717HW3NH9NTRCSMXJVJ2) by Jessica Abel and Matt Madden has an excellent section on atoms that I encourage you to check out but in an attempt to summarize: **atoms are the elementary actions of a scene.**

-*Atoms are the elementary actions of a scene.* Snapshots in time, comprising of a single action or state change.
+Atoms are snapshots in time, comprising of a single action or state change.
 A dog lies down.
 Someone smiles.
 A gun fires.
 Atoms are just about the lowest level you can break a scene down into.

-Any time something moves from one state to another, no matter how small the change, it can be considered as an atomic change.
+Any time something moves from one state to another, no matter how small the change, it can be considered as an atomic action.

 Here’s an example scene from my comic:

 `Carson shoots fire at the drug dealer’s car.
 James shoots frost at the car to put out the fire.
 As the fire dissipates the car takes off.
-One of the drug dealers spots Faith in the road in front of them, pulls out a gun and shoots at Faith.`
+One of the drug dealers in the car spots Faith in the road in front of them, pulls out a gun and shoots at Faith.`

 That scene broken into atoms might look like the following: